strocompany/strocompany.github.io/README.md

 This is the code for stro's official website: (https://strocompany.github.io)

-Made from scratch by @karmdesai
+Website designed and created by: @karmdesai